little-apps/little-software-stats/README.md

 ### Requirements ###

-The following is required to run Little URL Shortener properly:
+The following is required to run Little Software Stats properly:

 * Web server (See [notes](#notes))
 * [PHP v5.3.7](http://php.net/) or higher